Consumer medicine information

 Co-administration with other medicinal products.

 Concomitant use of iptacopan with strong inducers of CYP2C8, UGT1A1, PgP, BCRP and OATP1B1/3 has not been studied clinically; therefore, concomitant use is not recommended due to the potential for reduced efficacy of iptacopan (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions).
-If an alternative concomitant medicinal product cannot be identified, patients should be monitored for potential signs and symptoms of haemolysis.
+If an alternative concomitant medicinal product cannot be identified, patients with PNH should be monitored for potential signs and symptoms of haemolysis.

 Educational materials.

 All physicians who intend to prescribe Fabhalta must ensure they have received and are familiar with the physician educational materials.
 Physicians must explain and discuss the benefits and risks of Fabhalta therapy with the patient and provide them with the patient/caregiver guide and patient safety card.
-The patient should be instructed to seek prompt medical care if they experience any sign or symptom of serious infection or serious haemolysis following treatment discontinuation.
+The patient should be instructed to seek prompt medical care if they experience any sign or symptom of serious infection or serious haemolysis (patients with PNH) following treatment discontinuation.

 4.5 Interactions with Other Medicines and Other Forms of Interactions